nicgauthier/interactive-shiny-poc/README.md

 # interactive-shiny-poc
-Proof of concept for intractability with tables and plot in shiny
+Proof of concept for interactability with tables and plot in shiny